NarubyRiverlione/steamboiler/memory-bank/turbine.md

 - both intakes from the turbine & bypass should be added and used in the condenser calculations

 ## todos

 - turbine valve cannot open if condenser pressure isn't inside the bell
+- verify steam isn't removed via turbine valve is there isn't a vacuum in condenser
 - CAR should be disable when SJAE is on, or steam is lost
 - steam volume in condenser should have impact on condenser pressure
 - recirculation = reduce steam volume = impact on pressure